mgclabs/sermulator/README.md

 ~~Stage 0: Make a list of things that will never happen~~

-Stage 1: Build the program, probably in Electron, that:
+Stage 1: Build the program, probably in Kotlin, that:

 1. Lets you select a "main" Bible passage (as little as one verse)
 2. Asks you questions about the verse (e.g. Who is the author?
 Who was the original audience?
 What is the broader context?
 What is the main point?)